toolstack/just-writing-statistics/readme.txt

 = Why fork WP Word Count? =

+***UPDATE***
+WP Word Count is back on the plugin directory, but still seems to be getting very little attention from the developers.

+Since I've already done all the work to fork it and publish it in the plugin directory, I'll continue to support this version going forward.

+Also Just Writing Statistics has a lot of features that were only included in the Pro version of WP Word Count, so there's that too.
+******

 WP Word Count is by far the best plugin of its kind, however it is, as far as I can tell, abandoned at this point.

 Even worse, the existing plugin has a known security vulnerability in it and so wordpress.org has closed the repository.